hydpy-dev/hydpy/hydpy/docs/development.rst

 import statement is automatically skipped).

-Whenever there are two multiple options to achieve something, prefer one that is fits best to Python 3.
+Whenever there are two multiple options to achieve something, prefer one that fits best with Python 3.
 For example, always use :func:`range`.
 While under Python three often :func:`xrange` would be preferable regarding time and memory efficiency, just using :func:`range` leads to a clean syntax and is future-proof.
 (Have a look at the